 Wilcox Pass is a great trail where bighorn sheep frequent, so be prepared for wildlife!
 The parking lot to this hike is pretty small and fills up quite fast.
 If you stay at the Wilcox Creek campground overnight (first-come first-serve) you won’t have to worry about parking and crowds.

 A relatively easy hike (and one of my favourites), Beauty Creek is a lesser known hike that takes you along a beautiful river and a few waterfalls.
 The endpoint is Stanley Falls and takes about 1-1.5 hours to complete.

-At the Columbia Icefield centre you can have a bite to eat at the restaurant or take in the views from their patio.
+At the Columbia Icefield Center, you can have a bite to eat at the restaurant or take in the views from their patio.
 There are also a few picnic tables at the parking lot if you want to have your own lunch/snack and sit down to enjoy it.
-Across from the centre you’ll find another parking lot, and this is where the hike to the glacier starts from.
+Across from the center, you’ll find another parking lot, and this is where the hike to the Columbia Icefields starts from.
 You can hike close to the glacier for free and at your own leisure, or pay for a tour on one of the big ice explorer trucks that will take you up and closer to the glacier, where you’ll have a chance to walk on it!

 Columbia Icefield Skywalk

-If you are driving the parkway though, you’ll catch a glimpse of it as you drive by regardless if you visit or not!
+If you are driving the parkway though, you’ll catch a glimpse of it as you drive by, regardless of whether you visit or not!